enepomnyaschih/jwidget/doc/jwidget/Listenable.md

 		// ...

-			// We can't trigger public changeEvent, but can trigger private _changeEvent this._changeEvent.trigger(value);
+			// We can't trigger public changeEvent, but we can trigger private _changeEvent this._changeEvent.trigger(value);

 		// ...